ndugal6/SchoolBook/ScholBook_SRS.md

 ## 5.1Performance Requirements

-&lt;If there are performance requirements for the product under various circumstances, state them here and explain their rationale, to help the developers understand the intent and make suitable design choices.
-Specify the timing relationships for real time systems.
-Make such requirements as specific as possible.
-You may need to state performance requirements for individual functional requirements or features.&gt;
+&lt;The searching for notes functional requirement must have a worst case runtime of O(n log n).
+Uploading and downloading notes should time-out if duration of individual object exceeds 60 seconds.
+Data pertaining to notes uploaded, groups created, profile update functionality should be updated within 30 seconds of their completion on users screens.

 ## 5.2Safety Requirements

-&lt;Specify those requirements that are concerned with possible loss, damage, or harm that could result from the use of the product.
-Define any safeguards or actions that must be taken, as well as actions that must be prevented.
-Refer to any external policies or regulations that state safety issues that affect the product&#39;s design or use.
-Define any safety certifications that must be satisfied.&gt;
+&lt;All individuals that register must do so with a .edu email, users may only see other user or tutor profiles if they share a course.
+Tutor's must undergo an application process and background check in accordance with EEOC and FTC guidelines.
+Only after approval shall a tutor be available to students.

 ## 5.3Security Requirements

+&lt;All individuals that register must do so with a .edu email.
+All user data being stored on the server or in transition between the site and server must follow the Advanced Encryption Standard(AES).
+Tutors must be vetted and checked according to the EEOC and FTC guidelines before being hired.
-&lt;Specify any requirements regarding security or privacy issues surrounding use of the product or protection of the data used or created by the product.
+Specify any requirements regarding security or privacy issues surrounding use of the product or protection of the data used or created by the product.
 Define any user identity authentication requirements.
 Refer to any external policies or regulations containing security issues that affect the product.
 Define any security or privacy certifications that must be satisfied.&gt;

 ## 5.4Software Quality Attributes